kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 - `INFO` - requests handling, operating on resources, successes, information about operations in progress, and so on,
 - `DEBUG` - options with which the component is deployed, requests' paths, and other information that is useful while making sure that everything works as expected.

 No other severity will be used as it is not needed.
+Please note, that every further log level should include information from previous log levels.
+For example `DEBUG` log level should include all logs from `INFO` level.

 ## Default severity levels for the environments